-In our previous study on the same pre-motor PD rat model [4], circulatory citrullination signatures both in plasma and plasma extracellular vesicles (EVs), and associated KEGG pathways were assessed, and some correlation to KEGG pathways identified in the different brain regions in this current study can be made.
-Previously we identified "Parkinson's disease", "Huntington disease", "Prion disease", "Alzheimer's disease", "Retrograde endocannabinoid signalling", "Oxidative phorphorylation", "Oestrogen signalling pathway", "Non-alcoholic fatty liver disease", "SLE", "Complement and coagulation cascades", "Metabolic pathways" and "Apelin signalling" as citrullinome associated KEGG pathways in PD plasma and/or plasma-EVs [4].
-Many of these KEGG pathways correspond to those identified for the citrullinomes of the PD brain regions in the current study, while some overlap with the control brain samples.
-The identification of which pathways in the circulatory plasma citrullinome can be best correlated with relevant changes in citrullinome signatures of the brain, and with respect to specific brain regions, will need further validation.
+In our previous study on the same pre-motor PD rat model [4], circulatory citrullination signatures both in plasma and plasma extracellular vesicles (EVs) and associated KEGG pathways were assessed, and some correlation to KEGG pathways identified in the different brain regions in this current study can be made.
+Previously we identified "Parkinson's disease", "Huntington's disease", "Prion disease", "Alzheimer's disease", "Retrograde endocannabinoid signalling", "Oxidative phosphorylation", "Oestrogen signalling pathway", "Non-alcoholic fatty liver disease", "SLE", "Complement and coagulation cascades", "Metabolic pathways" and "Apelin signalling" as citrullinome-associated KEGG pathways in PD plasma and/or plasma-EVs [4].
+Many of these KEGG pathways correspond to those identified for the citrullinomes of the PD brain regions in the current study, while some pathways overlap with the control brain samples.
+The identification of which pathways in the circulatory plasma citrullinome can be best correlated with relevant changes in citrullinome signatures of the brain, also with respect to specific brain regions, will need further validation and may be of considerable interest.

 Studies from other groups have reported increased protein citrullination/deimination in post-mortem PD brains, including in surviving dopamine neurones in the SN, while such staining was reported not to be specifically restricted to Lewy bodies [3].
-A study using F95 staining linked misfolded mutated alpha-synuclein protein to increased citrullination [43], and post-mortem analysis of prefrontal cortex from X-lined dystonia Parkinsonism patients showed increased PAD2 and PAD4 levels and histone H3 citrullination, [44].
-Notably, those PD related studies did not assess all five PAD isozymes, contrary to our current study.
-Furthermore, an assessment of citrullinome signatures in PD brains and in different brain regions of PD, including PD models, has not been carried out before.
-In other neurodegenerative disease studies, PAD2 has been linked to Alzheimer's disease, prion disease and amyotrophic lateral sclerosis [13,14,16,17], and in these studies other PAD isozymes have often not been assessed, partly due to previous brain studies focussing on PAD2 [12].
-In the naked mole-rat, which is a hypoxia resistant animal, all PAD isozymes and the brain citrullinome were assessed, showing increased citrullination and elevated PAD1, PAD3 and PAD6 but reduced PAD2 and PAD4, and modifications in the brain citrullinome, following hypoxia challenge [40].
-Increased citrullination has also been reported in the CNS in response to blast injury and traumatic brain injury [22,154], including with respect to different citrullination levels and targets between brain regions [22].
-Differences in brain citrullinome protein targets between white and gray matter have been assessed in MS versus control brains [21] and sex-related differences have been identified in AD [155].
+A study using F95 staining linked misfolded mutated alpha-synuclein protein to increased citrullination [150], and post-mortem analysis of prefrontal cortex from X-linked dystonia Parkinsonism patients showed increased PAD2 and PAD4 levels and histone H3 citrullination [151].
+Notably, those PD-related studies did not assess all five PAD isozymes, contrary to our current study.
+Furthermore, an assessment of citrullinome signatures in PD brains remained to be investigated.
+In other neurodegenerative disease studies, PAD2 has been linked to AD, prion disease and ALS [13,14,16,17], and in these studies, other PAD isozymes have often not been assessed, partly due to previous brain studies focusing on PAD2 [12].
+In the naked mole-rat, which is a hypoxia-resistant animal, all PAD isozymes and the brain citrullinome were assessed, showing increased citrullination and elevated PAD1, PAD3 and PAD6 but reduced PAD2 and PAD4, and modifications in the brain citrullinome, following hypoxia challenge [40].
+Increased citrullination has also been reported in the CNS in response to blast injury and traumatic brain injury [22,152], including with respect to different citrullination levels and targets between brain regions [22].
+Differences in brain citrullinome protein targets between white and grey matter have been assessed in MS versus control brains [21], and sex-related differences have been reported in AD [153].